ornotandrew/website/content/blog/notes-to-myself/index.md

 ## Then why?

-Recently, I’ve found myself thinking about something specific, and wanting to record it somewhere.
+Recently, I’ve found myself thinking about something specific and wanting to record it somewhere.
 Not for other people to read, but rather to help get my thoughts in order and maintain an archive, in case I need to come back to that train of thought in the future.
 At first I looked into note-taking tools like Evernote, but ended up leaning towards keeping my own set of markdown files.
-That became a Jekyll blog hosted with Github ages, which in turn led me here.
-I see this as an opportunity for me to organize my thoughts, and take stock of lessons I’ve learned in an open way.
+That became a Jekyll blog hosted with Github pages, which in turn led me here.
+I see this as an opportunity for me to organize my thoughts, and openly take stock of lessons I’ve learned.
 If people read what I post — great.
 If they don’t — at least I will.

 I don’t have a particular plan for what I’ll be writing, but it will likely involve